• Skip to main content

 • ×

-Pinterest pin showing blackened mahi-mahi fillets on a plate with grits.
+Two blackened mahi-mahi fillets and coleslaw on a plate.

-You will swoon over this easy recipe for the Best Ever Blackened Mahi-Mahi Fillets.
-Blanketed in a homemade cajun blackening seasoning mix and pan-seared in a screaming hot cast-iron skillet, these blackened mahi-mahi fillets are moist, with a crispy flavor-packed crust!
+You will swoon over this easy Blackened Mahi Mahi Recipe!
+Coated in a blend of homemade Cajun blackening spices and pan-seared in a screaming hot cast-iron skillet, these mahi mahi fillets are moist with a crispy, spicy, flavor-packed crust!

-Like my Blackened Grouper, this recipe is super simple to prepare and super delicious.
-And the best part, you can have this fantastic seafood entree on the table in ten minutes.
-It’s a restaurant-style main dish that’s as perfect for a quick weeknight dinner as a dinner party.
+Like my zesty Blackened Grouper, Buffalo Shrimp, Lemon Pepper Salmon, and Blackened Cod, this mahi mahi is incredibly delicious and simple to prepare.
+And the best part is you can have this fantastic seafood entree on the table in ten minutes.

 Blackened mahi-mahi fillets on a white plate with cheese grits and broccoli slaw.